DTHutton/remote-training-tool/README.md

 #### Option Two: Choose a specific return time.

 Choose a specific return time.
 This is useful for when the preset timers have learners returning at awkward times like `10:58` and allow for them to have an extra couple of minutes of break while providing a clean time of return.
+Once the return time has been chosen, click the `Choose Return Time` button to generate the display.

 **Note**: At this time, only the return time will show when selected.
 A countdown timer for this option will be added in a future release.